-17.2.12 <include-all-distance-points-in-kriging>
+18.2.12 <include-all-distance-points-in-kriging>

-Description: All distance points that are classified as error or extreme error are excluded from all calculations.
+Description: All distance points that are classified as error or extreme error are excluded from all NEW in 7.0 calculations.
 Choosing yes includes such distance points in the kriging step.
 The threshold for classifying a distance point as an error or extreme error is set by <t-value-error> and <t-value-extreme-error>.

-17.2.13 <air-interpretations-present>
+18.2.13 <air-interpretations-present>